-You bring your body, mind, heart and spirit to your work as Speech Language Pathologist.
+You bring your body, mind, heart and spirit to your work as a Speech Therapist.

 Your compassion is tangible: patients feel it in the hand they hold.
 Families feel it in your prayers.
 Colleagues feel it in your support.

 You know when to move quickly.
 When to sit quietly.
 When to laugh loudly.

 Youâ™re great at what you do, but you want to be part of something even greater.
 Because you believe that while individuals can be strong, the right team is invincible.